Analyzing Greenlane (NASDAQ:GNLN) & Core & Main (NYSE:CNM)

 Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM) are both consumer staples companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their analyst recommendations, earnings, institutional ownership, valuation, dividends, risk and profitability.
+We will compare the two businesses based on the strength of their dividends, valuation, risk, profitability, analyst recommendations, earnings and institutional ownership.

+7.9% of Greenlane shares are held by institutional investors.
+83.6% of Greenlane shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This table compares Greenlane and Core & Main’s revenue, earnings per share (EPS) and valuation.
+This table compares Greenlane and Core & Main’s revenue, earnings per share and valuation.

 |Gross Revenue